Turning Point Brands (TPB)

 AI Analysis | Feedback

-Graham Purdy was appointed Chief Executive Officer of Turning Point Brands in October 2022.
-Prior to this, he served as Chief Operating Officer from 2019 to 2022.
-Mr. Purdy joined TPB in 2004 and has held various leadership positions, including President of the New Ventures Division and Senior Vice-President Sales.
-During his tenure, he oversaw the successful rollout of Zig-Zag Cigar Wraps and Stoker's MST.
-Before joining TPB, Mr. Purdy spent seven years at Philip Morris, USA, in senior sales and sales management roles.
+Appointed CEO in October 2022, Graham Purdy previously served as Chief Operating Officer from 2019 to 2022.
+He joined Turning Point Brands in 2004 and has held various leadership positions, including President of the New Ventures Division and Senior Vice-President Sales.
+During his tenure, he oversaw the successful brand extensions of Zig-Zag Cigar Wraps and Stoker's MST and built an effective sales organization.
+Before joining TPB, he spent seven years at Philip Morris, USA, in senior sales and sales management positions.

 Andrew Flynn, Chief Financial Officer

-Andrew Flynn was appointed Chief Financial Officer in March 2024, leading the company's financial, IT, and supply chain functions.
-Before joining Turning Point Brands, Mr. Flynn served as the CFO of Connected Cannabis.
-He previously held a variety of senior leadership roles at JUUL Labs, James Hardie, and Arrow Electronics, and has led multiple financial improvement initiatives.
+Andrew Flynn was appointed Chief Financial Officer in March 2024, with an effective date on or before April 1, 2024, succeeding Louie Reformina.
+Prior to joining Turning Point Brands, he served as the CFO at Connected Cannabis Co., where he was responsible for driving profitable growth, geographical expansion, and recapitalizing the company.
+He also held senior leadership roles at JUUL Labs, James Hardie, and Arrow Electronics.

 Summer Frein, Chief Revenue Officer